evansbenj/SulaRAD/3_subsetting_the_data_and_genotyping.md

 ```

+# Phylogenetic analysis with iqtree

+I used iqtree version 1.5.0a to estimate a phylogeny using ML for the entire aDNA dataset.
+A model of evolution was selected by iqtree.
+Here is the commandline:
+`./iqtree -s ../../GenotypeVCFs_noBSQR_filtered_aDNA_only.vcf.gz.tab_with_baboon_and_human.nxs -m TEST -nt 1`

 ## Subsetting with respect to genes
 I wrote a script to split up the master vcf file using the bedfiles I made for the 2014 paper.
 I had to concatenate and sort some bed files to make a pooled file for the >51000 sites like this: